dgarciarieckhof/corechaos/readme.md

 - Add ads through pop ups once you are done with the quizz
 - Add ads at the bottom of the footer icons
 - Optimize code structure

+## License

+This project is **not open source**.
+All rights reserved © 2025 Diego García.
+Please do not reuse or redistribute code or assets without permission.